 Metrics matter to brands.
 Your engagement rate, impressions, following, email list, etc. helps quantify your worth, but there’s a lot that shapes your influence.
 Talent, content quality, personality among other things are taken into consideration when working on campaigns.
 It’s important to intentionally grow your reach, but remember that brands are looking at your whole package.

 “My great-great-grandchildren already rich.
 That’s a lot of brown chi’r’en on your Forbes list” – Beyonce on Boss

 Bey and Jay have put in 20+ years in the industry to get the level of success that they have.
 The legacy that they’re leaving for their children and the impact they’re making in the world fuels them to keep pushing.

 Take risks and bet on yourself

 “What would you do, you knew you couldn’t fail?
 I have no fear of anything, do everything well.” – Jay Z on Nice

 From starting a streaming service to dropping albums without traditional marketing, The Carters have proven to be more than musicians — they’re true artists who believe in their craft and the importance of doing things differently.
+They understand branding.